 Montessori starts with a mindset, not with materials, it grows with time, not with toys and it flourishes with space and not with stuff.

 Every child develops at their own pace and according to their own agenda, respecting the child’s unique developmental journey is a priority of any Montessori home.
 Children’s growth and development is their deliberate work not an accident and it deserves to be respected as such.
 Maria herself recognised children’s individual development timetable and made her classrooms multiage to accommodate it.

-To follow Montessori we must follow the child.
-Don’t ever compare children to one another!
-Observe not only the interests of our child but also their preferred pace of work.
+To follow Montessori we must follow the child in front of us and never compare them to one another!
+To do this we must observe not only the interests of our child but also their preferred pace of work.
 Step back from your child and forget about education standards, percentiles and the kid next door.
 Where are your child’s passions?
 What motivates them?
 What captivates them?
 That’s where they will grow!
 It’s your job to feed those curiosities.
 Also ask yourself are they kind, do they share, can they make others laugh?
 These are much more important than the time line of their growth.

 2. Children are capable

 Children are capable of certain aspects of self care.
 They are individuals separate from us and should be given the dignity and respect of self sufficiency.
 That means they need the time and space to identify their own needs and the opportunity to meet those needs.

 Complete only the parts of a task that a child cannot accomplish without your help e.g. maybe when tying laces they can cross them over each other for you to make the knot, maybe you can shampoo and the can rinse.
 Every so often stop and assess your child’s abilities and ask if they are ready to take a further step.
 Occasionally a child will shy away from doing a task themselves because they feel that you can do it better/faster or because they want to feel cared for, identify any barriers to their independence and try to meet in a way and at a time that doesn’t impinge on their autonomy.
 Oh and leave yourself enough time!
 This is sllllllowww!

 3. We value nature